Instance-JS/Instance/docs/proofs/Mass-is-probability-3.md

 **The Crucial Observable Test:**

-> If black holes truly had infinite density at their singularity, they would exert an infinitely large gravitational pull throughout the universe, and everything would collapse into them instantly.
+> If black holes truly had infinite density at their singularity, they would exert an infinitely large gravitational pull, and everything in the universe would collapse into them instantly.
+>
-> Black holes are likely a quantum system of gravitons (or some other kind of collapsed particle/wavefunction) forced into a Bose-Einstein condensate state.
+> Black holes are most likely a quantum system of gravitons (or some other kind of collapsed particle/wavefunction) forced into a Bose-Einstein condensate state.
+>
 > Critically, this means they will behave like one giant quantum wave.
 (The amplitude of which is the 'mountain' of probability.)
+>
 > I wrote this.
+Me.
 YAY!
 See, I'm not TOTALLY out of my depth.
+Just mostly out of it ;-)

 **The Gravitational Field Equation:**